romeerez/orchid-orm/packages/docs/src/guide/migration-setup-and-overview.md

 - `log` is on
 - `logger` is a standard `console`

-Third optional argument of `rakeDb` is array of strings from command line, by default it will use `process.argv` to get the arguments, but you can override it by passing arguments manually.
+The third optional argument of `rakeDb` is an array of strings from the command line, by default it will use `process.argv` to get the arguments, but you can override it by passing arguments manually.